 Think about getting ready for an outing one day and finding your car battery totally dead!
 What could possibly be the reason?
 There are multiple probabilities- you might have left the headlights on, or you kept the car for idling for a long period, or you drove it less the amount of time you need to keep it safe.
 The worst case scenario is that you might need a battery replacement.
 Whatever the reason might be, the escape plan is what I’m going to share with you now.

-Methods of Charging Your Car Battery with Home Electricity
+Methods of How to Charge Car Battery with Home Electricity?

 There’s only two proven method to charge the car battery with the power supply of your house.
 A car battery charger uses home electricity to recharge the battery cells.
 Alternatively, you can use your home inverter to charge the battery cells.
 Both of these operate with the home electricity.